-- Mix 1 Tbsp of salt in half a cup of warm water.
-Combine until the salt dissolves completely and the solution is uniform.
+- Firstly, mix 1 Tbsp of salt in half a cup of warm water.
+Then combine until the salt dissolves completely and the solution is uniform.

-- Soak a cotton ball in the solution and squeeze a few drops into the ear.
+- After that, soak a cotton ball in the solution and squeeze a few drops into the ear.
 You can also use the dropper.

-- Maintain your head slightly tilted to the side, with the treated ear up.
+- Then keep your head slightly tilted to the side, with the treated ear up.

-- After a few minutes, tilt your head to the opposite side, so that the solution drains out.
+- Finally, after a few minutes, tilt your head to the opposite side, so that the solution drains out.